-A recent study revealed that only about 28 percent of family businesses have developed a succession plan.
+A recent study revealed that only about 28 percent of family business have developed a succession plan.
 Here are a few tips for family-owned businesses to ponder when considering selling the business:

 - You may have to consider a lower price if maintaining jobs for family members is important.

 - Make sure that your legal and accounting representatives have “deal” experience.
 Too many times, the outside advisers have been with the business since the beginning and just are not “deal” savvy.

 - Keep in mind that family members who stay with the buyer(s) will most likely have to answer to new management, an outside board of directors and/or outside investors.

 - All family members involved either as employees and/or investors in the business must be in agreement regarding the sale of the company.
 They must also be in agreement about price and terms of the sale.

 - Confidentiality in the sale of a family business is a must.